csechrist/laravel-template/README.md

 -   [Eloquent UUIDs](https://github.com/goldspecdigital/laravel-eloquent-uuid): Used for IDs in Eloquent Models
 -   [AltThree Segment](https://github.com/AltThree/Segment): Used to integrate with Segment
 -   [Asset-CDN](https://github.com/arubacao/asset-cdn): Used for content delivery
+-   [Spatie Menus](https://docs.spatie.be/menu/v2) Used to easily create global menus

 ## Non-Laravel PHP Packages